li-lab-mcgill/iGEM/README.md

 gene_topic(normalize_sum(model.H1.t().detach()).numpy(), 'mRNA', 'test', 10)
 ```

-* In addition, we have also included a test section, where the model is performed tested with fixed model weight on a randomly-generated dataset.
-The section is to demonstrate the ability of iGEM to reconstruct the geneset score (alpha) given fixed patient weight score (w) and geneset information (rho).
+* In addition, we have also included a test section, where the model is performed with fixed model weight on a randomly-generated dataset.
+The section demonstrates the ability of iGEM to reconstruct the geneset score (alpha) given fixed patient weight score (w) and geneset information (rho).
 In this section, we refer the known inputs as 'source', and the model-generated matrices as 'simulated'.
-The model loading and hyperparameter setting is similar to the previous section, except tha we will use iGEM_fixed_w here as shown below:
+The model loading and hyperparameter setting are similar to the previous section, except tha we will use iGEM_fixed_w here as shown below:

 ```
 model = iGEM_fixed_w(X1,X2,aa,ab,bb,params_dict,fixed_model_w)